 The faculty brings together all teachers in the school to discuss the management of the design, development and evaluation of the academic curriculum.

-The staff brings together all the teachers of the school to plan, coordinate and report on the school’s activities.
+The teaching staff brings together all the teachers of the school to plan, coordinate and report on the school’s activities.

 It is a consultative body on the management, development and evaluation of the academic curriculum, approves the main school documents, reviews the operating rules, the school calendar, etc.